How many of your area's seniors are you serving? This is an important statistic to use to compare yourself to other

 We next explored income range for the community.
 For our analysis, we used per capita income (average income per person; total income divided by total population).
 This next graph does NOT reflect the income

 of members who go to the Center necessarily, but rather the average for the community.

-As per capita income increases, market reach generally increases.
+The trendline shows that as per capita income increases, market reach increases (generally).
 The interesting takeaway here is that those Centers

 serving communities with less than $22,000 per capita income have the lowest reach.
 Those are potentially the people with the greatest need, but yet